vatesfr/xen-orchestra/docs/architecture.md

 ## API

-Our web UI (`xo-web`) and CLI (`xo-cli`) are both talking to `xo-server` via the same API.
-This API is working in a kind of "connected mode", using JSON-RPC through websockets, in a way we can subscribe to any events to stay always up-to-date on the client side.
+Our web UI (`xo-web`) and CLI (`xo-cli`) both talk to `xo-server` via the same API.
+This API works in a kind of "connected mode", using JSON-RPC through websockets, in a way where we can subscribe to any events to always stay up-to-date on the client side.

 :::warning
-However, this API was initial meant to be only private.
+However, this API was initially meant to only be private.
 Also, as it's JSON-RPC inside websockets, it's not trivial to use.
 If you want to make calls in an easy fashion, you should take a look at our [REST API](restapi.md#rest-api).
 :::

 If you need assistance on how to use it: